Cumberland Island adventure guide

-Explore Cumberland Island on Georgia's southern coast amidst wild horses, gnarled trees draped with spanish moss, and Carnegie family mansion ruins.
+Explore Cumberland Island on Georgia's southern coast, hiking, camping and backpacking amidst herds of wild horses, Spanish moss-draped gnarled oak, and Carnegie family mansion ruins.

 Wide, powdery sand beaches stretch as far as the eye can see, a strip of wind-swept serenity on the Southern Georgia coastline. ￼The scene is surreal and deserted.
 Despite the incredible beauty of the beaches, my only companions for miles here on Cumberland Island are wild horses, armadillos, and shore birds.